MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy.md

 This article lays out the main control schemes that can be used for addressing information protection needs for data privacy in your organization.

-## Govern information subject to data privacy regulation
+## Retain: Govern information subject to data privacy regulation

 Data privacy regulations call for personal information governance controls that can be employed in your environment, including more than twenty-four (for Govern Information) overall across the four data privacy regulations in our sample set of GDPR, CCPA, HIPAA-HITECH, and LGPD.